aws-samples/serverless-patterns/lambda-durable-hitl-python-sam/README.md

 ### Components

-1. **Workflow Lambda** (`src/workflow/`): Orchestrates the approval workflow using AWS Lambda Durable Functions SDK.
+1. **Workflow Lambda** (`src/workflow/`): Orchestrates the approval workflow using Lambda durable functions SDK.
 It creates approval requests, polls DynamoDB for decisions using durable waits (no compute charges), sends notifications, and completes when a decision is made.
 Uses `@durable_execution` and `@durable_step` decorators for checkpointing.

 2. **Approval API Lambda** (`src/approval_api/`): Processes approval/rejection decisions.
 It validates requests, updates the approval status in DynamoDB, allowing the workflow to detect the decision and resume.